deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 I wanted to leave this part till the end, but it's the biggest loss with upgrading to V4 and will be an instant blocker for some users.

 We are sad to say that we haven't yet migrated the V3 non browser and node SDKs to V4.
-The reason is because the underlying protocol has changed and the way SDKs were written in V3 constructed and parsed string messages all over the code base.
+The reason is that underlying protocol has changed and the way SDKs were written in V3 constructed and parsed string messages all over the code base.
 This design has unfortunately meant that while we could write a binary to text parser in the Java SDK it would just make it maintenance hell.

 Our Swift SDK has been ambitious from the start, using J2OBJC in order to convert the java code to Objective C with thick polyfills for java methods.
-While this approach has worked its really hard to maintain and build.
+While this approach has generally worked, it is really hard to maintain and build.

 Our goal going forward is to write a single Kotlin SDK that can run on both iOS and Java.
 We would also have it run a much more minimal set of functionality, allowing the SDK to only consume strings rather than objects.
 This would allow us to integrate easily with many of the different flavours of JSON libraries out there.

-Because we used protobuf however the good news is we can easily create protocol objects using a generator, which means we can immediately focus on SDKs and less so on lower level binary parsing!
+Because we used Protobuf, however, the good news is we can easily create protocol objects using a generator, which means we can immediately focus on SDKs and less so on lower level binary parsing!

 ## This website

-There has been alot of feedback on the differences between our deepstreamHub and deepstream documentation and offerings, where some users were not certain where the line was drawn between open source and enterprise.
-We also have over a hundred pages of documentation in a world where some of yesterday's hot trends (For example knockout, angularJS) have been replaced by others (React, Vue).
-And even within the one library approaches have been deprecated, replaced or advised against (React mixins, stateful components and hooks).
-While we love keeping up to date with all the latests chatter in devops and developer land, it's pretty much impossible to do so while also focusing on integrating important features into deepstreams core.
-As such I'm happy to say we have migrated all of our OS documentation and website back to opensource using the amazing [Gatsby]() framework.
+There has been a lot of feedback on the differences between our deepstreamHub and deepstream documentation and offerings, where some users were not certain where the line was drawn between open source and enterprise.
+We also have over a hundred pages of documentation in a world where some of yesterday's hot trends (For example Knockout, AngularJS) have been replaced by others (React, Vue).
+And even within the one library, approaches have been deprecated, replaced or advised against (React mixins, stateful components, and hooks).
+While we love keeping up to date with all the latest chatter in DevOps and developer land, it's pretty much impossible to do so while also focusing on integrating important features into deepstream's core.
+As such, I'm happy to say we have migrated all of our OS documentation and website back to opensource using the amazing [Gatsby]() framework.
 Every page can now be edited by the community, and adding pages is as easy as writing a markdown document, adding some images and letting the build take care of the rest.
-If you would like to do anything fancy your more than welcome to add a React component!
+If you would like to do anything fancy, you are more than welcome to add a React component!
 It's worth noting that while all content has been migrated across the css can and will still need an insane amount of ❤️ since that was ported and not rewritten from the original website.

 `markdown:release-4.0-protobuf-protocol.md`